johnathanvman/F6/index.md

 								Entry += choose([" She gives my lip a rough bite before sliding into my belly."," She licks my tongue before sliding into my belly."," She gives my tongue a playful bite before sliding into my belly."])
 								Entry += choose(["",choose([" She tries to masturbate before digesting, but doesn't cum in time."," She tries to tell me something while inside, but she's too muffled.
 She digests before I can understand her."," Once inside, she tells me she's glad that I was the one to eat her.
 We talk about all the fun we had before she digests."," She starts to panick when her body starts breaking down.
 I give my belly a hug, and tell her its going to be ok.
 She calms down and finishes digesting in peace."])])
 							}else{
 								Entry += choose([" I savor her taste as I slowly swallow her up."," Her legs curl as more of her goes down my throat."," She casually talks about all the good times we had while I swallow her down."," She talks fondly of our travels while I gobble her down."," She's silent and just watches me pull her slowly down my throat."," She puts her hands on my shoulder to stop my progress, and asks for a moment.
 When I stop, she starts telling me all about her family, and her life growing up.
-Her story concludes after she describes seeing me for the first time.
+Her story concludes with the first time we made love.
 After she's done, she thanks me for listening and lets me continue eating her."])
 								Entry += choose([" She tucks her arms into my mouth, and I tilt her upwards to slide into my belly."," I put a hand on her head, and gently push her the rest of the way in."," She peacefully sighs as I gulp down the rest of her."," She kisses my lip before sliding into my belly."," She thanks me for all the memories as I close my mouth over her head."])
 								Entry += choose(["","",choose([" I rub my belly as I feel her digest."," I feel her digest almost instantly, and then she's gone forever."," I roll over and doze off as she digests."])])
 							}